richardhenyash/perkulater/README.md

 * Purchase high quality cold brew coffee in a can (this product line could potentially be added in a future development phase).
 * Purchase high quality coffee making equipment (this product line could potentially be added in a future development phase).
 * Purchase high quality, great tasting coffee pods (this product line could potentially be added in a future development phase).
-* Purchase branded merchadise (this product line could potentially be added in a future development phase).
+* Purchase branded merchandise (this product line could potentially be added in a future development phase).

 ## UX ##